ice188/Easy-CoT/README.md

-# Easy-CoT: Extensible Dataset for Diverse CoT Reasoning On Small Language Models
+# Easy-CoT: Diverse Chain-Of-Thought Reasoning On Small Language Models

 ## Grading
-See paper result in the last output cells of code/result.ipynb (I ran out of compute on colab and had to switch to kaggle to run these).
+See paper result for max_token_limit=50 in the last cells of code/50.ipynb, and result for max_token_limit=100 in code/100.ipynb.

 ## Instruction
 To run experiment on an unseen complex reasoning dataset (one that has question-answer data), follow these steps: